How to Set Up Sand Play Like a Day at the Beach

 - Place the bin on a blue drop cloth on the floor, to simulate the ocean.

-- Set out a beach hat and sun glasses.
-Provide a small beach bag with the sand toys.
+- Set out a kids beach hat and sun glasses.
+Provide a small beach bag with sand toys.

-I discovered these long sea shells, Turitella or tower shells, in a craft store recently.
+I discovered these Turitella or tower shells, in a craft store recently.
 These little shells are perfect for prompting a new experience in an ordinary sandbox.

-I added a sand shovel, plastic sea creatures and a few polished stones from the craft store.
-I found these similar large flat pebbles online.
-You can add actual stones from your back yard if possible.
+Add other loose parts such as plastic sea creatures, digging tools, and polished stones.
+I found these large flat pebbles online. (affiliate link) You can add actual stones from your back yard if possible.

 Note: Stones and small items should be used under adult supervision.

-This jumbo spade is an interesting addition, suitable for digging up gems buried in the sand.
+The jumbo spade is great for digging up gems buried in the sand.

 When you add an unfamiliar shape, or use a familiar object in a new way, hands-on play takes a new and creative direction.

-Note: Sand play is not limited by a theme or props.
-The activity can be adapted to any shells, digging tools and ocean toys you have on hand.
+Sand play is not limited by a theme or props.
+The activity can be adapted to any shells, digging tools and small toys you have on hand.

-The texture and coolness of the sand, and the interesting shells and toys all contribute to the sensory learning experience.
+The texture and coolness of the sand, and the interesting shells and small parts you add to the bin, all contribute to the sensory learning experience.

 Visit our Sensory Play board on Pinterest